maryvinolishaa/voltage_prediction_battery_electrode/README.md

 # Transformer Models for Voltage Prediction

-This repository provides the dataset, trained Transformer-based models, and interpretability outputs for **voltage prediction of battery electrode materials**.
+This repository provides the trained Transformer-based models, and interpretability outputs for **voltage prediction of battery electrode materials**.
 It includes baseline metrics, per-ion analysis with weighted sampling, and SHAP-based feature attribution.

 ---